+SECTION 3 - APPEALS AND QUESTIONS

+APPEAL 2

+Doon vs. Esperanza Cacouette vs. Doon

+Rule 10, On Opposite Tacks Rule 20, Room to Tack at an Obstruction Rule 43.1(a), Exoneration

-Appeal 2-When a port-tack leeward boat on a collision course with a starboard-tack boat hails the port-tack windward boat for room to tack and she fails to respond, the port-tack leeward boat's obligation under rule 10 continues.
+When a port-tack leeward boat on a collision course with a starboard-tack boat hails the port-tack windward boat for room to tack and she fails to respond, the port-tack leeward boat's obligation under rule 10 continues.
 The hailing boat is not compelled to break rule 10 if she can avoid breaking it after it becomes clear that the hailed boat has broken rule 20.2(c).
-She therefore cannot be exonerated under rule 64.1(a).
+She therefore is not exonerated by rule 43.1(a).